Annotations edit page

 Annotating Directions, Orientations, Fibers

-Pole figures and inverse pole figures are much better readable if they include specimen or crystal directions.
+Pole figures or inverse pole figures are much better readable if they include specimen or crystal directions.
 Using the MTEX command annotate one can easily add specimen coordinate axes to a pole figure plot.

 The command annotate allows also to mark crystal directions in inverse pole figures.